digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 If the active replica crashes or loses connection to the database, the lock is released and a passive replica can claim the lock and become active.
 Any pending writes in the formerly active replica fail due to losing the underlying connection and the corresponding lock.

-The active replica has a grace period in which it may rebuild the connection and reclaim the lock to avoid unnecessary failover on short connection interruptions.
+The active replica has a grace period in which it may rebuild the connection and reclaim the lock, due to the higher frequency of health checks on the lock in the active replica vs. the passive replica trying to acquire the lock at a lower frequency.

 The passive replicas continuously attempt to acquire the lock within a configurable interval.
 Once the lock is acquired, the participant replication manager sets the state of the successful replica to active.

 When a passive replica becomes active, it connects to previously connected domains to resume event processing.
-The new active replica accepts incoming requests, e.g. on the Ledger API.
-The former active replica, that is now passive, rejects incoming requests as it can no longer write to the shared database.
+The new active replica accepts incoming requests, e.g. on the Ledger API which starts when the node becomes active.
+The former active replica, which is now passive, shuts down its Ledger API to stop accepting incoming requests.